farahsaleem1995/MedicalCenter/docs/Architecture.md

   - Handles Identity user creation (`CreateUserAsync`) - creates `ApplicationUser` only
   - Domain entity creation is handled by endpoints (following `RegisterPatientEndpoint` pattern)
   - Password management: `ChangePasswordAsync` (requires current password), `UpdatePasswordAsync` (admin password reset)
+  - Credential validation: `ValidateCredentialsAsync` returns `Guid` (userId) only, not domain objects
+  - Email confirmation and password reset: OTP-based flows using Identity's token providers
+  - **Separation of Concerns**: Identity services do NOT return domain `User` objects - they only work with `Guid` and primitive types
+  - Domain user queries are handled by `IUserQueryService` (separate service for domain data retrieval)
   - Claims verification: Database-only claims stored in `AspNetUserClaims` table (not in JWT tokens)
   - Policy verification: `SatisfiesPolicyAsync()` evaluates claims and roles via database lookup